Mega-djam/verilog-journey/Adders/ReadMe.txt

-This Adder Folder contains the Adder circutis.
+This Adder Folder contains the Adder circuits.